jeannefukumaru/unit-testing-workshop/README.md

 # start docker container
 docker run -it -v $(pwd):/code -p 8888:8888 unit-testing-workshop

+# get id of running container
+docker ps

+# start another bash shell in the running container
+docker exec -it <container-id> bash
 ```

 Commands to be run inside the docker container